Aashishsharma/Learnings/MongoDB/Mongo.md

 If all articles query is fired for majority of time then use embed method
 If articles and users query is fired equally, link users to article instead of embedding

-3. Finalize data model for each collection - Apply relevant design patterns
+3. Finalize data model for each collection - Apply relevant **schema design patterns**
 a.
 Schema versioning pattern
-A schema is created, app is developed, later based on requirement, new schema os created (new version), older one is still there and applcation can quaery both schemas, by passing schema version.
+A schema is created, app is developed, later based on requirement, new schema is created (new version), older one is still there and applcation can quaery both schemas, by passing schema version.
 Eventually old schema version is removed
+Here schema version is stored in each document like v1,v2
 b.
 Bucket pattern
 ![alt text](bucketpattern.PNG "Title")
 E.g. thermostat - imagine you want to store the temperature of all the rooms in the buliding per hour